wordpress-mobile/WordPress-Android/README.md

 ## Google Configuration ##

 Google Sign-In is only available for WordPress.com accounts through the [official app][1].
-Contributors can build and run the app without issue, but Google Sign-In will fail silently.
+Contributors can build and run the app without issue, but Google Sign-In will always fail.
 Google Sign-In requires configuration files which contain client and server information that can't be shared publicly.
 More documentation and guides can be found on the [Google Identity Platform website][8].

 ## How we work ##